Faradar/Ludotienda/README.md

 ### Known Issues & Improvements

 - Replace `console.log` debugging with proper error handling.
-- Improve styling on the product detail page.

 ### Future Enhancements

-- Add a product image carousel.
 - Implement a better error-handling component.
 - Add an option to manually enter location instead of relying only on GPS.